Automated, sequential email messages are a great way to describe drip campaigns in plain English.

 Warm up your leads and nurture them until they leave their free trial and become paying customers.
 Create an onboarding sequence to showcase your product features to new users.
 Reduce churn by timely managing subscription renewals.

 Stay ahead of the competition and follow up on your prospects effectively.
 Drip campaigns can do the work for you, as well as take care of most recurring tasks.
 The sky's the limit.
 Drip campaigns can nurture your real estate leads.

 Any solopreneur or freelancer can deploy drip marketing campaigns and automation to their benefit.
 Take insurance brokers, for example.
 They need to constantly be in touch with different segments of their audience, i.e., cold leads, warm leads, customers, health plan customers home insurance customers, and so on.

 Set up drip campaigns to send out flash sales offers, happy birthday emails, customer satisfaction surveys, abandoned cart drip campaigns... you name it!

 Track and automatically reward your most loyal buyers, use upsell and cross-sell to increase your revenue, or send personalized product recommendations based on behavioral patterns or the location of your customers.

-Cart abandonment drip campaigns, product replenishment drips, VIP customer reward campaigns, and upselling/cross-selling sequences are the most typical examples in eCommerce.
+Cart abandonment drip campaigns, product replenishment drips, VIP customer reward campaigns, and upselling/cross-selling sequences are the most typical drip email examples in eCommerce.

-There are practically unlimited ways to use drip marketing to grow your business.
-With drip campaigns, you can achieve any of the goals mentioned here plus creating any customized campaign, like promoting an affiliate program to grow your business even further.
+There are unlimited ways to use drip marketing automation to grow your business.
+With drip campaigns, you can achieve any of the goals mentioned here, plus create any customized campaign, like promoting an affiliate program to grow your business even further.